5 Reactions of Highly Sensitive People

 This doesn’t mean that they don’t want to spend time with their friends.
 It just means that they need more time for themselves than others do.

-5. If something hurts, they aren’t the same
+5. If something hurts, sensitive people aren’t the same

-Highly sensitive people’s balance is highly sensitive not just with what happens in their mind, but also what happens to their bodies.
+Highly sensitive people’s balance is highly sensitive.
+That’s not just with what happens in their mind, but also what happens to their bodies.
 This is because they are very closely tied to their body.

 Sometimes, it’s difficult to deal with highly sensitive people.
 After all, putting ourselves in their shoes is very difficult.